We found 9 urologists who accept Private Healthcare Systems near Frisco, TX.

 Dr. William Mitchell is an urology (urinary tract disease) specialist.
 He is especially interested in erectile dysfunction (impotence).
 His hospital/clinic affiliations include Baylor Scott & White Health and Medical Center of McKinney.
 Dr. Mitchell accepts Blue Cross/Blue Shield, Coventry, TRICARE, and more.
 He is a graduate of the University of Texas Medical Branch School of Medicine.
 He trained at a hospital affiliated with Louisiana State University for his residency.

 Clinical interests: Erectile Dysfunction

-Dr. Mark Allen specializes in urology (urinary tract disease).
-He has a 2.0 out of 5 star average patient rating.
-His clinical interests include prostate problems, female incontinence, and urologic (genitourinary) cancer.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice are among the insurance carriers that Dr. Allen accepts.
-Dr. Allen studied medicine at the University of Texas Health Science Center at San Antonio, School of Medicine.
-He trained at a hospital affiliated with the University of Tennessee for residency.
-He has received the distinction of Texas Super Doctors.
+Dr. Mark Allen works as an urologist.
+His areas of expertise include prostate problems, female incontinence, and urologic (genitourinary) cancer.
+Dr. Allen has received a 2.0 out of 5 star rating by his patients.
+He accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice.
+He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
+For his residency, Dr. Allen trained at a hospital affiliated with the University of Tennessee.
+He has received the following distinction: Texas Super Doctors.
 Dr. Allen is affiliated with Baylor Scott & White Health.

 Clinical interests: Prostate Problems, Female Incontinence, Urologic Cancer, Surgical Procedures, Urologic Disorders, ...
 (Read more)